asgardius/midori-school/README.md

 I had issues trying to make this game working  on Pinephone,  so i delayed touch controls implementation until this issue was solved.
 Android support for this game is not a priority for me, for this reason i suggest using a linux-first smartphone instead. remember that Google Play reviews any app update, so every android  release  will arrive a bit later than linux releases

+# Why Google Play release has its end of life planned at September 28 2026?

+Because i'm against this https://www.androidauthority.com/how-android-sideloading-restrictions-may-work-3595355/

 # How i can install this game on a Huawei Smartphone?

 Android release is only available at Google Play because most android users find apps there.
 If you have a degoogled android device you need something like Aurora Store.